Featherweight-IP/fwrisc/doc/fwrisc_tools.md

 created using [cross-tool-scripts](http://github.com/mballance/cross-tools-scripts).
 Other cross compilers may be used, provided the executable names have a riscv32-unknown-elf- prefix (eg riscv32-unknown-elf-gcc).
 Please ensure riscv32-unknown-elf-gcc is on your search path.

+### Symbiyosys
+The open-source Symbiyosys tool was used for formal analysis of several sub-blocks in the FWRISC-S core.
+Using the latest Symbiyosys built from GitHub is recommended.